sashetophizika/hyprscratch/README.md

 * `clean [spotless]`: automatically hides all scratchpads on workspace change.
 The `spotless` option also hides them on losing focus to non-floating windows.

+* `no-auto-reload`: does not reload the configuration when the configuration file is updated.

 ### Scratchpad options:

 * `stack`: makes it so that the scratchpad doesn't hide one that is already present.